VOL. I · ISSUE 23FRIDAY, JUNE 12, 2026

 Best AI Deal Risk Detection Tools for VP Sales 2026

-AI ranks the top deal risk detection platforms for VP-Sales pipeline visibility in 2026: Gong Forecast, Salesforce Einstein, Clari, and more.
+AI ranks the top deal risk detection platforms for VP-Sales pipeline visibility in 2026: Clari, Gong Forecast, Salesforce Einstein, and the rest.

 How brands have moved